-The Ph.D. with a concentration in Mathematics Education is designed to produce leaders in teaching and research in mathematics education.
+The Mathematics Education concentration is designed to produce leaders in teaching and research in mathematics education.
 Graduates with this concentration in the doctoral program will be well versed in both the content and pedagogy of mathematics at all levels and across the curriculum.
-They will be capable of teaching at the university level through calculus and in at least one of the traditional sub-disciplines, as well as at the graduate level in mathematics education.
+They will be capable of teaching in a school of education, a department of mathematics through calculus and in at least one of the traditional sub-disciplines, as well as at the graduate level in mathematics education.

 This concentration has been designed to improve mathematics education in the community and to support disciplines and careers that require a solid foundation in mathematics.
-UIW's Concentration in Mathematics Education seeks to increase the number of women and minorities in mathematics and related disciplines such as science and engineering.
+UIW's concentration in Mathematics Education seeks to increase the number of women and minorities in mathematics and related disciplines such as science and engineering.

 In the program, the content and pedagogy of mathematics teaching and learning is investigated from kindergarten through college levels with emphasis on the integration of mathematics with other disciplines.
 Students are provided training and experience in research in mathematics education.
-Core courses include experience in leadership, ethics, and insight into international arenas of business and education.
 Graduates will be equipped to take national and international roles of leadership in mathematics teaching and learning and the supporting research.